A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network for Team Game

 \section{Game Generative Network for Team Game}

-In this section, we will show how to apply GGN to the team game as a concrete application.
-The goal of a team game is to divide $n$ agents into small groups.
-The utility of each agent in a team game is affected by the relationships between agents.
+In spite of the generality of GGNs that can apply to a variety of games, for an empirical study on a specific game, we will show how to apply GGNs to the team game for relationship inference as a concrete example.
+The goal of team game is to divide $n$ agents into small groups.
+The utility of each agent in team games is affected by the relationships between agents.
 Relationships between agents in team games have a broad definition.
 For instance, a positive or negative relationship can represent a friend or a foe relation between two agents.
 In this case, everyone wants to team up with her best friends and tries not to team up with those she dislikes.
-One the other hand, relationships in team games can evaluate whether the cooperation between two agents will bring positive (win-win) or negative (loss-loss) effects.
+On the other hand, relationships in team games can evaluate whether the cooperation between two agents will bring positive (win-win) or negative (loss-loss) effects.
 And in this case, everyone wants to team up with a group of agents that make her obtain the biggest profits.